jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

  [10]: http://slashdot.org/~phantomfive
  [11]: http://slashdot.org/comments.pl?sid=1135267&cid=26933509

+## Money

+"Money is the enemy of the thoughtfully good."

 ## Optimism

 "The optimist proclaims that we live in the best of all possible worlds; and the pessimist fears this is true." - James Branch Cabell, The Silver Stallion (1926)